-The 2019 Comprehensive Housing Market Analysis estimated that there is a gap of 36,000 units of affordable housing for households making less than \$25,000 a year.
+The 2019 Housing Market Analysis estimated a gap of 36,000 units of affordable housing for households making less than \$25,000 a year.
 To assist in closing that gap, the City continues to prioritize resources to affordable housing projects that serve very low-income households.